AWAP-Group8-2024/Movie-App/README.md

 ## :gear: Deployment

-##### GitHub secrets are needed for deploying a static web app on azure by using GitHub Actions - for frontend env
+##### GitHub Secrets are needed for deploying a static web app on Azure by using GitHub Actions - for frontend env

 ```sh
 # create GitHub secrets for GitHub Actions - for frontend